 Since its establishment in 2011, the Department of Children and Youth Affairs has published the revised Children First National Guidance; overseen an interdepartmental implementation process; and prioritised the drafting of legislation to put Children First on a statutory footing, which is a key Programme for Government commitment.

-The Minister asked the Committee on Health and Children to consider the Heads of the Children First Bill and make recommendations to her.
-She received their Report in July 2012 (Read Report).
-Since then, international research and further consultations with experts and key stakeholders, other relevant Departments and statutory agencies, have been carried out to discuss and review the complex matters arising and the development of the final Bill.
+On 25th April 2012, Frances Fitzgerald TD, Minister for Children and Youth Affairs published the Heads of the Children First Bill.
+In line with the Government’s commitment to the reform of the parliamentary and legislative processes, the draft Heads were referred to the Joint Oireachtas Committee on Health and Children.
+The Minister asked the Committee to consider the Heads of the Children First Bill and make recommendations to her.
+She received their Report in July 2012.
+Since then, international research and further consultations with experts and key stakeholders, other relevant Departments and statutory agencies, were carried out to discuss and review the complex matters arising and the development of the final Bill.

 On the 23rd July 2013 Minister Fitzgerald announced that the Government had approved the revised Heads and General Scheme of the Children First Bill and had approved the drafting of this legislation by parliamentary counsel (Read Report).

 • Training for front-line professional, including joint- training between Gardai and social workers;